blabla1337/skf-flask/skf/markdown/knowledge_base/229-knowledge_base--Authentication_integrety_checks--.md

-# Authentication integrety checks
+# Authentication integrity checks
 -------

 ## Description:

-Whenever security logs can be modified by unauthorized users, potential attackers could use these privileges to erase and cover their attacks against the appliation or simply soil the log files.
+Whenever security logs can be modified by unauthorized users, potential attackers could use these privileges to erase and cover their attacks against the application or simply soil the log files.

 ## Solution: